 Bedbugs are a serious community issue, and all students are expected to comply with all instructions given to them within 24 hours once bedbugs have been confirmed within their living space.

 - Students who suspect bedbugs must immediately contact the Hospitality Desk at (212) 854-2779 or place a Maintenance Request.
 Students should contact Housing or place a Maintenance Request as early on a regular business day as possible.
 The exterminator cannot be dispatched on weekends or holidays.

-- Facilities will dispatch an exterminator who will perform a thorough inspection of the room/suite.
+- Facilities and Operations will dispatch an exterminator who will perform a thorough inspection of the room/suite.
 Only the exterminator can confirm or deny the presence of bedbugs.
 Columbia Health or another outside person cannot confirm bedbugs.